Guru Nanak Jayanti 2022: Date, History and Celebrations

 Resting Place: Gurudwara Darbar Sahib Kartarpur, Pakistan

-Guru Nanak Dev Ji was born on 15 April, 1469 at Rai Bhoeki Talwandi, Punjab (now in Pakistan).
+Guru Nanak Dev Ji was born on 15 April 1469 at Rai Bhoeki Talwandi, Punjab (now in Pakistan).
 The village is also known as Nanakana Sahib which is situated near Lahore.
-His father’s name was Mehta Kalu Ji who was an accountant.
+His father’s name was Mehta Kalu Ji he was an accountant.
 His mother’s name was Lata Tripta Ji.
 He had spent his childhood days with his older sister, Bebe Nanaki.

 He was the founder of Sikhism and the first Guru of ten Sikh Gurus.
-To spread his teachings, he travelled across South Asia and the Middle East.
-His teachings were immortalised in the form of 974 hymns which are mentioned in the Guru Granth Sahib, the sacred book of the Sikh religion.
+To spread his teachings, he traveled across South Asia and the Middle East.
+His teachings were immortalized in the form of 974 hymns which are mentioned in the Guru Granth Sahib, the sacred book of the Sikh religion.

 He was an extraordinary child with distinguished divine grace.
 His thinkings were completely different from others and he refused to partake in traditional religious rituals.
 He also spoke out against various prevalent social practices including the Caste System, idolatry, and the worship of demi-Gods.
 Guru Nanak Ji, at the age of 16 mastered various religious texts and languages like Sanskrit, Persian, and Hindi.

-Guru Nanak Ji always focused that 'One' God dwells in every one of his creations and anyone can have direct access to God without the need of any rituals or priests.
+Guru Nanak Ji always focused that 'One' God dwells in every one of his creations and anyone can have direct access to God without the need for any rituals or priests.

 Guru Nanak Dev Ji's Teachings